tadkollar/ovis/README.md

 builds the installers and associated files for all supported operating systems and stores them in the _dist_ folder.

+If you intend to build a Windows installer on macOS or Linux, make sure you install [Wine](https://www.winehq.org) first.
+You may also need to install the Wine dependency [XQuartz](https://www.xquartz.org/) if you're building on a mac.

 * To build for **macOS** only: `npm run build:m`
 * To build for **Windows** only: `npm run build:w`
 * To build for **Ubuntu** only: `npm run build:l`

+**Note:** Due to a bug in _electron-builder_, the AppImage produced on Windows and macOS will fail.
+The Ubuntu AppImage must be produced on a Linux machine.

+**Note:** macOS requires that the installer be signed using verified certificates.
+If the certificates are imported into the keychain on your mac, _electron-builder_ will automatically sign the application as a part of the build process.

 #### Release